lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 PKIMessage.

-\< ToDo: As Challenge contains the encrypted Rand, it should be considered to also use EncryptedData instead of Octet String.
-But, I cannot say, of the direct POP is used in current implementations and if this change makes sense. >
+\< ToDo: As Challenge contains the encrypted Rand, it should be considered to also use EncryptedData instead of OCTET STRING.
+But, I cannot say, if the direct POP is used in current implementations and if this change makes sense. >

 ~~~~ asn.1